 Patent and other intellectual property disputes are common in our industry and we have been involved in such disputes from time to time in the ordinary course of our business.
 Some companies, including some of our competitors, own large numbers of patents, copyrights and trademarks, which they may use to assert claims against us.
 Third parties may in the future assert claims of infringement, misappropriation or other violations of intellectual property rights against us.
 They may also assert such claims against our customers whom we typically indemnify against claims that our solution infringes, misappropriates or otherwise violates the intellectual property rights of third parties.
-As the numbers of products and competitors in our market increase and overlaps occur, claims of infringement, misappropriation and other violations of intellectual property rights may increase.
-Any claim of infringement, misappropriation or other violation of intellectual property rights by a third party, even those without merit, could cause us to incur substantial costs defending against the claim and could distract our management from our business.
+As the numbers of products and competitors in our market increase and overlaps occur, claims of infringement, misappropriation and other violations of intellectual property rights by a third party, even those without merit, could cause us to incur substantial costs defending against the claim and could distract our management from our business.